ScottKaye/SpaceShooter/README.md

 This project is also set up to use [Visual Leak Detector](https://vld.codeplex.com/) to find leaks.
 It will run in Debug mode, with output appearing in VS's Output window.

+You may also need to add `$(SolutionDir)\include` to Visual Studio's include path list, if this is not configured globally already.

 ## Credits
 Thank you to each of these resources: